kntgio-z/cachify/README.md

 Contributions are welcome!
 Fork the repository and submit a pull request.

+## Changelogs

+You can see the change logs of this package [here](CHANGELOG.md).

 ## License

-This project is licensed under the MIT License - [see](./LICENSE) the LICENSE file for details.
+This project is licensed under the MIT License - [see the LICENSE file](./LICENSE) for details.